Why did you decide to add the CIO track to this year's show?

 Are there companies that just shouldn't use open source?

 It depends.
 For example, if the company has Windows running everywhere and wants to use Microsoft SharePoint, it probably wouldn't make much sense given how SharePoint integrates with [Internet Authentication Service], with their database, with the range of things Microsoft offers.
 It probably wouldn't make much sense for them to go out and find an open source content management system like Mambo or some other alternative.
 But for companies that have a mixed environment, then absolutely, open source should appeal to them.
 Generally speaking, I think the answer is that open source does measure up and they should at least give it a look.
 The great thing about open source is that you can try [it] before you buy [it] and if it proves to be weak or not fitting for the company's needs, delete it and no money [is] lost.
-Time lost,
+Time lost, but no money lost.

 Should SMBs do things differently than enterprises?